supre/transactions/README.md

 This project has been created for TrackTik's technical test evaluation.
 The following scenario replictions have been provided to validate the questions asked in the technical test:

-1. A REST api has been provided that allows for making a dummy order.
+1. A REST api has been provided that allows making a dummy order.
     1. Each transaction payload consists of multiple line items.
     2. Each line item contains 1 electronic item.
     3. Each electronic item can have extras ranging from 0 to infinite as per configuration.